sungheeyun/sungheeyun.github.io/resource/restricted/2025-12-01-PDT - beyond-the-hype.markdown

 **Third: Doing the right thing is never wasted, even when it's not immediately rewarded.**

 That DRAM architecture work I did "secretly" against short-term team politics?
 It came back to matter a decade later in ways I couldn't have predicted.
 More importantly, it taught me that integrity and excellence compound over time.
 Character is a long game.

+**Fourth: Deep expertise in fundamentals gives you unfair advantages in emerging fields.**

+When machine learning exploded in the 2010s, many engineers scrambled to learn new techniques without understanding the underlying mathematics.
+My decade of optimization expertise meant I could see through to the core principles—understanding not just what these algorithms did but why they worked and how to extend them.
+Fundamentals compound.
+Techniques come and go.
+Mathematical understanding endures.

 These lessons—some technical, some organizational, some moral—would prove essential when I arrived at Amazon, where optimization operated at unprecedented scale and where its consequences touched hundreds of millions of lives.